 Chicken stock is actually pretty important in our house, so maybe I should’ve mentioned it earlier.
 But whenever possible I wait to make a recipe that calls for chicken stock until I have made a batch recently, so that I have homemade bone broth and not store bought.

 The main reason I prefer to wait until I have my own broth on hand is that I prefer to know what is in my food, plus the fact that I’m doubtful that any boxed or packaged stock or broth has as many health benefits as the homemade chicken stock made in my own kitchen.
+And it usually doesn’t taste as good.

 Having said that, having a quality boxed chicken stock on hand is pretty convenient for those times when you don’t have any homemade stock in the fridge.
 So when it’s time for me to use a store bought substitute, my favorite brand is Kettle and Fire Bone Broth, hands down.
 It doesn’t congeal as well as my homemade stock, but it’s far and away better than the other store bought options I’ve tried over the years.